 Anna Bissel was the first ever American woman to become a CEO.
 After the death of her husband in 1989, she became the CEO of his carpet sweeping company.
 It even eventually became a big brand under her management!

 Afterward, we have seen some of the most brilliant women CEOs that have made fortunes for their companies and become top brands in the market.

-It was only about a 100 years ago when women were given the right to vote in the United States Of America; 27 years after Newzleand!
-In 1919, the US passed the 19th amendment in the constitution, giving women the lawful right to vote.
+Only about 100 years ago, women were given the right to vote in the United States Of America, 27 years after Newzleand!
+In 1919, the US passed the 19th amendment in the Constitution, giving women the lawful right to vote.
 This came into action in August of 1920 when American women cast their votes for the first time!

 In India, you might hear of many traditions that allow men to marry and have sex with minor girls (under the age of 18).
 At one point, having relations with girls as low as 9 or 10 was considered legal if she was married to the man.
 Under the Supreme Court order of 2017, fornication and forced marriage of a minor is illegal and considered rape.